 New EU fund for free local Wi-Fi

-“Connectivity to the internet for local communities has an important role to play not only in the competitiveness of their local businesses but also for the social inclusion of their inhabitants, particularly in more rural areas.

-“I very much hope that the Irish Government will take full advantage of this new scheme to connect our communities and that rural communities in particularly are provided for,” she said.
+“I very much hope that the Irish Government will take full advantage of this new scheme to connect our communities and that rural communities in particularly are provided for”, Independent MEP Marian Harkin concluded.

 Leave your comment